 Randy Hryhorczuk is a contemporary Canadian visual artist born in Vancouver, British Columbia, 1974.

 Randy grew up in the wild, rural countryside of British Columbia’s lower mainland.
 As an adult he lived in city of Vancouver before moving to Toronto, Ontario in pursuit of oil painting.
 He devoting himself to painting full time in late 2006, after working in the design field, digging holes and clearing paths.
 In 2007, Randy relocated to Guatemala City, Guatemala with his wife.
-This period was spent drawing, painting, reading, visiting museums and traveling throughout Central America; frequently returning to Canada for art exhibitions and deliveries.
-During this time, an alarmingly long list of ideas was developed.
-Some were executed, and continued into bodies of work evolving over several years.
+This period was spent drawing, painting, reading, visiting museums and traveling throughout Central America; frequently returning to Canada to exhibit and deliver work.

 Randy is a self-taught oil painter.
 He has shown publicly at galleries and art fairs since 2000 in Canada, The United States and Germany.
 His artwork can be found in private and corporate collections in Canada, the United States, Great Britain and Guatemala.
 Randy currently paints at his home studio and is represented by contemporary art galleries in Toronto and Ottawa.